FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 JWTs are JSON objects that contain information about users and can also be signed.
 The keys of the JSON object are called "claims".
 JWTs expire, but until then they can be presented to APIs and other resources to obtain access.
 Keep their lifetimes short and protect them as you would other credentials such as an API key.
 Because they are signed, a JWT can be verified to ensure it hasn't been tampered with.
 JWTs have a couple of standard claims.
 These claims are:

 * `aud`: The intended audience of the JWT.
-This is usually an identifier and your applications should verify this value is as is expected.
+This is usually an identifier and your applications should verify this value is as expected.
 * `exp`: The expiration instant of the JWT.
 This is stored as the number of seconds since Epoch (January 1, 1970 UTC).
 * `iss`: An identifier for that system which created the JWT.
 This is normally a value configured in the OAuth server.
 Your application should verify that this claim is correct.
 * `nbf`: The instant after which the JWT is valid.
 It stands for "not before".
 This is stored as the number of seconds since Epoch (January 1, 1970 UTC).